 CHEM 464/CHEM 464L Principles of Biochemistry and Lab (3/1)

 12 units are satisfied by the following courses in the major: CHEM 101 satisfies B1 Physical Science; BIOL 106 satisfies B2 Life Science; BIOL 106L satisfies B3 Science Laboratory Activity; MATH 255A fulfills Basic Skills B4 Mathematics/Quantitative Reasoning; and BIOL 360 satisfies B5 Scientific Inquiry and Quantitative Reasoning.

 Total Units in the Major/Option: 79

 General Education Units: 36

 Total Units Required for the B.S.
 Degree: 120

 Chair: Cheryl Courtney-Hogue

 Chaparral Hall (CR) 5101

-- Students will demonstrate knowledge of (a) the structure and metabolism of cells, (b) the transmission and expression of genetic information, and (c) the immediate and long-term (evolutionary) consequences of interactions between organisms and their environment.
+- Demonstrate knowledge of the structure and metabolism of cells, the transmission and expression of genetic information, and the immediate and long-term (evolutionary) consequences of interactions between organisms and their environment.

-- Students will demonstrate specialized knowledge in one or more disciplines of biology.
+- Demonstrate specialized knowledge in one or more disciplines of biology.

-- Students will be aware of and/or capable of using new and existing methods and technologies in these disciplines.
+- Be aware of and/or capable of using new and existing methods and technologies in these disciplines.

-- Students must demonstrate facility in applying the methods of scientific inquiry, including observation, hypothesis testing, data collection and analysis.
+- Demonstrate facility in applying the methods of scientific inquiry, including observation, hypothesis testing, data collection and analysis.

-- Students will have the ability to engage the biology literature and to communicate scientific information verbally and/or in writing.
+- Engage the biology literature and to communicate scientific information verbally and/or in writing.